Court of protection solicitors

 Minton Morrill Solicitors acting as Professional Deputy

 Rather than acting as Lay Deputies, many of our clients prefer to put their trust in Minton Morrill to act as Professional Deputies.
-Being a Deputy is a complex and challenging role to fulfill.
+Being a Deputy is a complex and challenging role to fulfil.

 We frequently find that family members do not want to risk their relationship with the person who requires protection changing or being damaged by becoming their Deputy, particularly if they have a close relationship.
 Understandably many people fear that the decisions they may have to make as a Deputy could be influenced by their love or protection for the person rather than a practical judgment.
 Others may feel concerned of potentially being put in a position where they feel uncomfortable rejecting requests for money or expenditure.
 The strain of other work and family commitments may also make the role of Deputy very challenging for a family member.